soramitsu/scale-codec-js-library/.changeset/two-pumpkins-wait.md

 type VecU32 = LocalOpaque<'VecU32', number[]>
 ```

-This approach allows to define types with same name in different generated modules and not to worry about their intersections.
+With this approach it is possible to define types with the same name in different generated modules without worrying about naming conflicts.

-**A consumer shouldn't update their code**, unless they used `Opaque` type on their own.
+**No code updates are required unless `Opaque` type was used.**

 #### Enum issues and `EnumBox`

-Previous enum generation approach had a set of drawbacks when it came to large namespaces and circular references.
+The previous enum generation approach had a set of drawbacks when it came to large namespaces and circular references.
 TypeScript computed wrong types for enum factories and frequently failed to resolve types in general because of circuits.

 Now all enum codecs are based on `EnumBox<V>` type: